tranc012/SMILE-Rep/README.md

 ![Figure1](https://user-images.githubusercontent.com/57649485/88983920-45703700-d29a-11ea-94e2-1398620c3de9.PNG)

-I have been a slight change to formatting from the original run.
+I have made a slight change to formatting from the original run.
 The biggest change I made from the previous figure is by calculating the validation time on its own rather than calculating the time for the whole epoch.